MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

 4. Click **Sync** to force an Intune policy evaluation and retrieval.

 5. Close Settings.
-After synchronization, you see the VPN profile available on the computer.<p>You are done deploying Always On VPN.
-For other features you can configure, see the Next step section below.
+After synchronization, you see the VPN profile available on the computer.

 ## Next step
+You are done deploying Always On VPN.
+For other features you can configure, see the table below:

 |If you want to...  |Then see...  |
 |---------|---------|
 |Configure Conditional Access for VPN    |[Step 6.
 (Optional) Configure conditional access for VPN connectivity using Azure AD](../../ad-ca-vpn-connectivity-windows10.md): In this step, you can fine-tune how authorized VPN users access your resources using [Azure Active Directory (Azure AD) conditional access](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-conditional-access-azure-portal).
 With Azure AD conditional access for virtual private network (VPN) connectivity, you can help protect the VPN connections.
 Conditional Access is a policy-based evaluation engine that lets you create access rules for any Azure Active Directory (Azure AD) connected application.         |